Turn your surplus spuds into the ultimate second-day snack with this quick and easy recipe for Cheesy Leftover Mashed Potato Muffins.

 Leftovers lovers rejoice!
 Leftover Mashed Potato Pancakes have finally met their match with a fork-free alternative: Cheesy Leftover Mashed Potato Muffins.

 Craving more?
-Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
+Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.

 Ingredients

-- 3 cups leftover mashed potatoes (See Kelly’s Notes)
+- 3 cups leftover mashed potatoes (See Kellyโs Notes)

 - 1 large egg